sumurthy/md_apispec/markdowns/api/workbook_post_tables.md

-# Create TableCollection
+# Create Table

-Use this API to create a new TableCollection.
+Use this API to create a new Table.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request